-The refresh period is programmed in the DRAM Refresh Period Register (55H).
-This is an eightbit value that is appended to a ninth (least significant value) bit which is always preset to one.
-This refresh period multiplied by the SYSCLK Input period sets the time interval between automatic Refresh operations.
+The refresh period is programmed in the DRAM REFRESH PERIOD Register (55H).
+This is an eight-bit value that is appended to a ninth (least significant value) bit which is always preset to one.
+This refresh period multiplied by the SYSCLK Input period sets the time interval between automatic refresh operations.

-The CL-SM331 supports a read Address Strobe (RAS) - only refresh scheme.
+The CL-SH350 supports a Read Address Strobe (RAS) - only refresh scheme.
 This scheme is supported with an on-board, nine-bit refresh counter.
-This counter is referred to as the Refresh Address Counter and holds the Buffer Memory row address that is to be refreshed.
+This counter is referred to as the Refresh Address Counter and holds the buffer memory row address that is to be refreshed.
 It is incremented after a memory refresh cycle.
-This counter is initialized to zero when the RST Signal (Pin 19) is asserted low.
+This counter is initialized to zero when the RST Signal (Pin 40) is asserted low.

-The Buffer Manager Timing Control Register (54H) contains the following four fields - CAS High Time (Bits 7-6), CAS Low Time (Bits 5-4), RAS High Time (Bits 3-2), and RAS Low Time (Bits 1-0).
+The BUFFER MANAGER TIMING CONTROL Register (54H) contains the following four fields - CAS HIGH TIME (Bits 7-6), CAS LOW TIME (Bits 5-4), RAS HIGH TIME (Bits 3-2), and RAS LOW TIME (Bits 1-0).
 These four fields must be programmed with the specific timing characteristics of the DRAM devices used.
 Each of these four fields is allocated two bits.
 This enables each of the four DRAM timing characteristics to be programmed with one of four values.
 The values are integral multiples of the SYSCLK Input Signal (Pin 41) period.

-The parameters that need to be programmed into these four fields are as follows: (1) the BA17/ CAS Signal (Pin 15) high time for a DRAM Page Mode access, (2) the BA17/CAS Signal (Pin 15) low time for a DRAM Page Mode Access, (3) the BA16/RAS Signal (Pin 14) high or precharge time, and (4) the BA16/RAS Signal (Pin 14) low time during a normal DRAM access.
-Refer to the section on the BA16/RAS and BA17/CAS Signal timing, Section 4.3.4.4, for more details on these parameters.
+The parameters that need to be programmed into these four fields are as follows: (1) the BA17/ CAS Signal (Pin 5) high time for a DRAM Page Mode Access, (2) the BA17/CAS Signal (Pin 5) low time for a Page Mode DRAM Access, (3) the BA16/RAS Signal (Pin 14) high or precharge time, and (4) the BA16/RAS Signal (Pin 14) low time during a normal DRAM Access.
+Refer to the section BA16/RAS and BA17/CAS Signal Timing for more details on these parameters.

-To ensure that the Buffer Manager drives the row and column address bits on the correct signal lines without any multiplexing or other external logic being required, the device organization should be programmed into the DRAM Type Field (Register 53H, Bits 2-1).
-The following four DRAM types are supported 64K bits, 256K bits by 1 bit or 4 bits, 1 Mbit and 4 Mbit devices.
+To ensure that the Buffer Manager drives the row and column address bits on the correct signal lines without any multiplexing or other external logic being required, the device organization should be programmed into the DRAM TYPE field (Register 53H, Bits 2-1).
+The following three DRAM types are supported - 64K bits, 256K bits by 1 bit or 4 bits, and 1 Mbit devices.